-When requesting verification, a project must demonstrate that parties to the leakage belt agreement have verified in the last five years.5 Where any party to the agreement terminates its activities or fails to present a verification report for more than five consecutive years, the excluded areas and discounted AD are reintroduced to the UDef LB of the relevant projects during the first subsequent monitoring period.
+When requesting verification, a project must demonstrate that parties to the leakage belt agreement have verified in the last five years.
+Where any party to the agreement terminates its activities or fails to present a verification report for more than five consecutive years, the excluded areas and discounted AD are reintroduced to the UDef LB of the relevant projects during the first subsequent monitoring period.

 The omission only applies to the UDef LB portions that will be monitored by the other project, as per the leakage belt agreement.
 Where leakage emissions are omitted, the project must discount the corresponding allocated baseline AD, reducing the baseline AD by the amount of baseline deforestation allocated to the area monitored by the other project.
 The project description must clearly describe the excluded areas and the related discounting calculations.
+Post-validation changes must be described and assessed by the VVB as project description deviations.